-Here are some tips for dealing with an interfering mom in a gentle, but effective way:
+Tps for dealing with an interfering mom in a gentle, but effective way:

 Listen to her ideas and try to compromise where possible, even if only in small things.
 She may have some good suggestions, and relenting a little is likely to make her feel involved and, maybe, prevent her from becoming pushier in other matters.